Kubernetes CI/CD Pipelines: GitHub Actions with Devtron

 Conclusion

 While GitHub Actions are amazing for creating CI pipelines for applications, they lack certain critical functionality when it comes to creating a CD pipeline.
-There is a lack of many essential functionalities for Kubernetes deployments such as multi-cluster deployments, configuring a rollout strategy, or specifying environment-specific configurations.
+There is a lack of many essential functionalities for Kubernetes deployments, such as multi-cluster deployments, configuring a rollout strategy, or specifying environment-specific configurations.
 Moreover, once the application is deployed, there is a lack of visibility on the health of the application.
-The GitHub action will appear as successful once the action is complete regardless of whether the deployment is healthy or not.
+The GitHub action will appear as successful once the action is complete, regardless of whether the deployment is healthy or not.

 Devtron provides a complete view of your application and its deployment status within Kubernetes.
 It is a Kubernetes native dashboard, which lets you easily configure the secrets and config maps securely, and prevent any data leaks.
-Moreover, since Devtron allows you to deploy to multiple different clusters, you can also set the environment-specific configurations.
+Moreover, since Devtron allows you to deploy to multiple clusters, you can also set the environment-specific configurations.
 To simplify your deployments for Kubernetes, install Devtron and integrate it with your existing GitHub Actions CI pipeline.

 Related articles